 Gerry Mulligan

-Gerald Joseph Mulligan (April 6, 1927 – January 20, 1996), also known as Jeru, was an American jazz saxophonist, clarinetist, composer and arranger.
+Gerald Joseph Mulligan (April 6, 1927 – January 20, 1996), also known as Jeru, was an American jazz saxophonist, clarinetist, pianist, composer and arranger.
 Though primarily known as one of the leading jazz baritone saxophonists—playing the instrument with a light and airy tone in the era of cool jazz—Mulligan was also a significant arranger working with Claude Thornhill, Miles Davis, Stan Kenton, and others.
-His piano-less quartet of the early 1950s with trumpeter Chet Baker is still regarded as one of the best cool jazz groups.
+His piano-less quartet of the early 1950s with trumpeter Chet Baker is still regarded as one of the best cool jazz ensembles.
 Mulligan was also a skilled pianist and played several other reed instruments.
-Several of his compositions including "Walkin' Shoes" and "Five Brothers", have become standards.
+Several of his compositions, including "Walkin' Shoes" and "Five Brothers", have become standards.

-Birth and Death Data: Born April 6, 1927 (New York City), Died January 19, 1996 (Darien)
+Birth and Death Data: Born April 6, 1927 (New York City (most populous city in the United States)), Died January 19, 1996 (Darien (town in Fairfield County, Connecticut, United States) )

 Date Range of DAHR Recordings: 1954 - 1957